-4. Statement of purpose. your statement should discuss your long range goals and interest in the chosen discipline and reason for applying to the program: You will upload it on the application site..
+Statement of purpose.
+Your statement should discuss your long range goals and interest in the chosen discipline and reason for applying to the program: You will upload it on the application site.
 The maximum word limit is 500 words.

-7. Additional writing samples (required by city and regional planning, media studies, writing, media studies, environmental systems management, dance therapy, and history of art and design only).
+Additional writing samples (required by City and Regional Planning, Media Studies, Writing, Sustainable Environmental Systems, Dance Therapy, and History of Art and Design programs only).
 See Departmental Requirements for more details on subject

-We prefer that everything be submitted electronically using our application, but if anything is sent by mail, use this address: Pratt Institute, Office of Graduate Admissions, 200 Willoughby St, Brooklyn, NY 11205
+We prefer that everything be submitted electronically using our application, but if anything is sent by mail, use the address below:

 Submit any print documents you intend to mail in one envelope if possible and mail to: